apostrophecms/docs/docs/guide/writing-migrations.md

 ## Adding or Modifying a Property in Existing Documents

-When a new property needs to be added to all instances of a document type, you can use the `eachDoc` helper provided by the migration module.
+When a new property needs to be added to all instances of a document type, you can use the [`eachDoc`](/reference/modules/migration.md#async-eachdoc-criteria-limit-iterator) helper provided by the migration module.
 This method efficiently queries documents in your collection and allows you to update them with only the necessary changes.
+The `eachDoc` helper takes three parameters.

+The first is the `criteria` object.
+This object is in the same format as a [MongoDB `find` operation query](https://www.mongodb.com/docs/v4.4/reference/method/db.collection.find/).
+It takes any properties that will be in your document, for example `type`, which will find documents of that type.
+You need to pass at least one `criteria` property.

+The second is `limit` and is optional.
+It allows you to pass an integer that specifies how many documents to process in parallel.
+If no integer is passed as the second argument it is 1 by default.

+The third criteria is the `iterator` function that should be performed on every document found.
+It receives the document as an argument.
+You can use most MongoDB methods here, but typically it uses the [`updateOne` method](https://www.mongodb.com/docs/drivers/csharp/current/usage-examples/updateOne/) to modify the document being passed to the iterator.

 Here is an example migration that adds a `featured` boolean property to all `article` pieces, defaulting to `false`: